Betadine Sore Throat Gargle (Povidone-Iodine)

 Storage

 Keep your medicine in a cool dry place where temperature stays below 25°C. Do not heat the solution.
-Store in a cool dry place away from moisture, heat or sunlight.
+Store it in a cool dry place away from moisture, heat or sunlight.
 Do not store in the bathroom, near a sink, in the car or on window sills.
-Keep where young children cannot reach it.
+Keep it where young children cannot reach it.

 Overdose Information